Summary Care Records

-An SCR is used in a number of healthcare settings and will provide healthcare professionals with any information they wouldn't otherwise have.
+An SCR or ESCR is used in a number of healthcare settings and will provide healthcare professionals with any information they wouldn't otherwise have.
 For example, when you're visiting an urgent care centre or being admitted to a hospital, staff could view your SCR and discover you are on a particular medication or have allergies.

 If you do not want a summary care record, you will need to complete an ‘opt out form’ and forward it to your GP surgery.
 You can do this by contacting the surgery.